Although famous for its rolling hills & golden beaches, the best things to do in San Sebastian involve more than just swimming and chillin’.

 For history buffs, there are several important San Sebastian points of interest to visit, including San Sebastian Cathedral.
 While it’s not an ancient structure, it’s a great example of neo-gothic architecture.

 The façade consists of detailed reliefs, ornamental gargoyles, pinnacles, and a tall, slender tower.
-You can see the top of the 245-foot-tall tower from most points in the city; think of it as your compass while you explore the streets of San Sebastian.
+You can see the top of the 245-foot-tall tower from most points in San Sebastian; think of it as your compass while you explore the streets of San Sebastian.

-The narrow street facing the front of the cathedral is also a fun destination of its own.
+Strolling along the narrow street facing the front of the cathedral is also one of the best things to do in San Sebastian its own.
 It’s lined with outdoor cafes, shops, and restaurants, allowing you to fulfil all your touristy needs in one stop.
 Grab some food, buy souvenirs, and explore an old cathedral without leaving the block.

 Explore marine life and the history of the city at the aquarium